projectNe10/Ne10/CONTRIBUTING.md

 Contributing to Project Ne10
 ====================================

-Before you start contributing to this project you must sign the ARM Contributor License Agreement (CLA).
+Before you start contributing code to this project you must sign the ARM Contributor License Agreement (CLA).

 Individuals who want to contribute their own work must sign and return an